kleinschmidt/svalp-2016/notes.md

         * (( model predicted classification functions vs. actual ))
         * (( inferred prior beliefs vs. kronrod and goldrick data ))
 * Conclusion
+    * Phonetic distributional learning is __constrained__.
+        * Rapid adaptation via distributional learning (or exemplar tracking!) is __not__ a complete explanation of how we deal with talker variability.
+        * The constraint is consistent an ideal adapter that uses prior experience to constrain the hypotheses it starts with: start from shared prior beliefs that are (roughly) based on actual cross-talker variability
         * Proof of concept: lots of other possible sources for this constraint.
 But whatever teh source of it is here, we can recover something from behavior that looks more or less like what the distribution of accents is in the world.
     * Future work will simultaneously __test__ this explanation and __scale up__ the approach to more interesting subjective prior beliefs.
+        * __Weaker constraints__ for contrasts where there's more cross-talker variability (fricatives and vowels)
+        * __Stronger constraints__ when you have more specific prior experience (e.g., gender and dialect).
+    * Really exciting thing: provides a __novel methodological tool__ to probe listeners __subjective beliefs__ about how different indexical variables affect linguistic variables.

 # Reviews and responses